Danilo Orozco

-Danilo Orozco González (Santiago de Cuba, Cuba, 1944- March 26, 2013) was a Cuban musicologist and professor.
+Danilo Orozco González (1944 – March 26, 2013) was a Cuban musicologist and professor.

 Academic background

 Danilo Orozco began studying music with Moraima Guash at the Juan Bautista Sagarra School in Santiago de Cuba, where he participated in the choir activities.
 He also studied classical guitar with professor Guillermo Dufourneau in the same city.

 With his degree thesis La categoría Son como componente de la identidad nacional de Cuba, Danilo Orozco earned himself a Doctorate Summa Cum Laude in Philosophical and Musicological Sciences from the Humboldt University in Berlin, Germany ”.

 Professor

 From 1969 to 1972 he worked as a professor of musical acoustics at the National School of Arts.
 He also taught numerous extra-curricular courses and seminars about subjects such as: Disciplines and formative actions in musical acoustics, Analytical procedures of contemporary music, Introductory seminar to musical techniques and trends from the 20th Century, Cultural processes, tradition and rupture and Analysis of works from the Renaissance and Baroque.

 Danilo Orozco was frequently invited to offer postgraduate courses and seminars by reputable educational institutions such as the Tchaikovsky Conservatory and the Central Institute of Art Research in Moscow, the University of Panama (1982), the Conservatory of Rio de Janeiro (1989), the Vicente Emilio Sojo Institute in Venezuela (1991), the Salamanca University, Spain, UCLA in California, USA (1992) and the University of Chile (1996).